franzeh/Neurolanche-Ambassador-Program/README.md

 -	Both mandatory and supplementary tasks are available.
 -	ALL mandatory tasks must be completed monthly.
 -	Supplementary tasks are optional but encouraged.
--	Mandatory tasks will vary, depending on your chosen departments.
--    You must choose two departments: marketing, community or content.
 -	A maximum of 2 different supplementary tasks can be completed, per month.

 2. Points:

 -	There is a total of 100 points per month.
--	The total amount of points awarded to departments are 80 (80/100).
+-	The total amount of points awarded to mandatory tasks are 80 (80/100).
--	The total amount of points awarded to supplementary tasks are 20 (30/100).
+-	The total amount of points awarded to supplementary tasks are 30 (30/100).
 -	The point-weight of supplementary tasks can vary per month, depending on Neurolanche's needs.

 3. Rewards: